hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 <a href="https://www.amazon.com/gp/product/B01B73I5ZU/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01B73I5ZU&linkCode=as2&tag=hikeve-20&linkId=47d7ed2d86df59bde1e15986668ca7b5" rel="nofollow"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B01B73I5ZU&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B01B73I5ZU" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

-If you plan to go on a longer trip then it might be a good idea to charge your headlamp from time to time.
+If you plan to go on a longer trip, then it might be a good idea to charge your headlamp from time to time.

-Just make sure that the battery of your headlamp can be recharged with a USB cable.
+Just make sure that you can recharge the battery of your headlamp with a USB cable.
 The Power Bank is IP67 Waterproof and has a capacity of 20000 mAh.

 <hr>